vuestorefront/vue-storefront/doc/extensions/Working with extensions.md

 The naming convention for the events is: `after-<module>-<action>` for example `after-product-saved`; ofcourse there can be `before-product-saved` event as well :)

-If you want to provide some components for the users please think of them as a mixins (you can add default HTML markup) so they can be styled and modified in themes.
+If you want to provide some components for the themes please think of them as a mixins (you can add default HTML markup) so they can be styled and modified in themes.

 ## How to install the extension
 The enabled extensions must be declared within `config/local.json` file.
 Please take a look at the [default config](https://github.com/DivanteLtd/vue-storefront/blob/master/config/default.json) for a reference.